inaka/guidelines/INTERVIEWS.md

 * What techniques and tools do you use to keep yourself organized?
 * What attracted you to this company?
 * What type of work environment do you prefer?
+* If you join a project where code is using tabs for identation but you prefer spaces, what would you do?

 ### Technical Positions